madjugglers/pattern-book/05_six_person_patterns.md

 Refer back to 4-person El Turbo.
 In **variations** see how to add one or two 4-count stationary posts when the El Turbo jugglers are on selves.

+## Ivy-$\pi$ Weave Plus Post

+Refer back to 5-person Ivy-$\pi$ weave, and notice that there's a steady 4-count gap created by the the five weavers.
+Put a post on one side and have that juggler fill in the gap.
+[Summer '17]

 ## Four Leaf Clover plus Orbiter